Flying Corps: Plot

-Release history
+Development

-It was reshipped later in 1997 with 3dfx support and a few extras in a package named Flying Corps Gold.
+Development of the game started in Summer 1994.

 Reception

 Flying Corps was a runner-up for Computer Gaming World's 1996 "Simulation Game of the Year" award, which ultimately went to Jane's AH-64D Longbow.
 The editors wrote that Flying Corps "sports perhaps the best flight models ever seen on a prop-based sim; only quirky views and steep performance requirements kept it from the crown."
-Flying Corps was also a runner-up for Computer Game Entertainments 1996 "Best Simulation Game" prize, which ultimately went to Jane's AH-64D Longbow.
 The editors called Flying Corps "arguably the best World War I flight simulator in existence."

 Flying Corps was named the 14th best computer game ever by PC Gamer UK in 1997.
 The editors praised its "planes so convincing you can actually taste the corned beef and dry biscuits the pilots probably had to eat".